What is an IPO, DPO and RTO?

 How long does it take to go public?

 It varies based on a number of factors, but it can be as fast as 30 days via RTO to as long as seven months for an IPO.
 We can generally complete a DPO in four to seven months.

 What does it cost to go public?

-A DPO typically costs $100,000 for a start-up company, $200,000 for a mid-size company to $300,000+ for larger companies to go public, plus our fee which is generally paid in shares of stock.
-While many costs are somewhat fixed, the accounting and audit expenses vary widely based on the size and complexity of each transaction.
-Many companies who don’t have the necessary capital are often able to raise the costs to go public from friends, family and colleagues in a pre-ipo private placement.
-In some cases, an RTO can be completed for substantially less cash cost (potentially near $0).
+A DPO typically costs about $100,000 for a start-up company, about $200,000 for a mid-size company to $300,000+ for larger companies, plus our fee which is either a flat-fee paid in cash on milestones or in certain cases, our fee can be entirely paid in shares of stock.
+While many third-party costs are somewhat fixed, the accounting and audit expenses vary widely based on the size and complexity of each transaction.

 What are the minimum requirements to go public?